Atherizz/Atherizz/README.md

 # Welcome to My Learning Journey!

 ## About Me
 Hello!
-I'm Atherizz, an undergraduate student currently in my 2nd semester.
+I'm Savero, an undergraduate student currently in my 2nd semester.
 I have a keen interest in becoming a backend developer and I'm on an exciting journey to learn various technologies and improve my skills.

 ## 🌱 What I'm Learning
 - **Laravel**: I'm diving into the world of web development with Laravel, a powerful PHP framework.